brookshelley/brookshelley.github.com/books.md

     suspicions from the past few books have led me here.
 There's some really neat stuff left to figure out, so I hope that in a few years we'll have book 5 & 6.

+8. **Goodbye, Things** — Fumio Sasaki

+   What an odd book full of short, declarative sentences.
+Some bits of this were great, but a lot of it was about what you'd expect from a Medium article.
+The bit about the owl statues was golden.

 ## 2017 <a name="2017"></a>